geoman-io/leaflet-geoman/README.md

 [L.GeometryUtil](https://github.com/makinacorpus/Leaflet.GeometryUtil) for some
 of my helper functions.

-If you want to support the development of leaflet.pm, consider subscribing to the services of [Geoman](https://geoman.io).
+If you want to support the development of leaflet-geoman, consider subscribing to the services of [Geoman](https://geoman.io).